longturn/freeciv21/docs/Contributing/dev-env.rst

 SSH key pair to share with GitHub.
 Follow these `instructions <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>`_.

-With SSH set up, now it's time to clone the forked repository from your personal GitHub account to a local copy on your workstation.
+With SSH set up, now it is time to clone the forked repository from your personal GitHub account to a local copy on your workstation.

 First make a working directory to place the files in: